its-gil/breakhis-image-classification/README.md

 # TO-DO

+Unifying (connect reinhard to the main code)

-Scaling down the data
-Splitting the normalization and then join
+Scaling down the data => save locally (done for binary) Splitting the normalization and then join (done by image data generator)

-Batching
+Batching (??)

-Unifying

 After preprocessing => checkpoint

 Imbalanced dataset => stratify!

 # Questions